-Clubhead performance: Some customers have mentioned that the clubhead is prone to rust damage whilst others have said it doesn’t rust at all even after years of use.
+Clubhead performance: Some customers have mentioned that the clubhead is prone to rust damage, whilst others have said it doesn’t rust at all, even after years of use.

-We liked the 3 lines at the back of the head and the clubface itself makes good contact on the ball with a notable “ping” sound on the connection.
+We liked the 3 lines at the back of the head, and the clubface makes good contact on the ball with a notable “ping” sound on the connection.

-It’s worth the time investment needed because of the lightweight shaft and foam grip which is very different from premium putters from manufacturers like TaylorMade, Callaway, Cobra, PING and Mizuno.
+It’s worth the time investment needed because of the lightweight shaft and foam grip, which is very different from premium putters from manufacturers like TaylorMade, Callaway, Cobra, PING, and Mizuno.

-Tech Specs: SK7 Stand Up Putter
+Tech Specs: S7K Stand-Up Putter

-- LH/RH: Available for both left handed and right handed golfers.
+- LH/RH: Available for both left-handed and right-handed golfers.

 - MOI Rating: Approx 7,000 g/cm2 moment of inertia.